astralord/astralord.github.io/_posts/2023-01-01-exploring-parallel-strategies-with-jax.md

 w = jax.device_put(w, sharding.reshape(1, n_devices))
 ```

 We can see that the amount memory transfer from each device is $O(dh)$ for DP versus $O(dn)$ for TP.
-Thus for DP is a preferable strategy for small networks (e.g. model can fit onto one GPU or at least onto one node), while TP works better with larger models and smaller batches.
+Thus DP is a preferable strategy for small networks (e.g. model can fit onto one GPU or at least onto one node), while TP works better with larger models and smaller batches.

 TODO: check with https://irhum.github.io/blog/pjit/#partitioning-in-jax